shakahl/go-schemaless/README.md

 This is an open-source, MIT-licensed implementation of Uber's Schemaless (immutable BigTable-style sharded MySQL/Postgres).

-All code is in Golang.
+All code is in Go.

 DATABASE SUPPORT